-Okay, I realize this post is a little late in the season for fiddleheads, since they are a spring seasonal kind of thing.
+Okay, I realize this post is a little late in the season for a fiddlehead recipe, since they are a spring seasonal kind of thing.
 BUT, it’s not to late for a pickled vegetable recipe!
-Plus, I learned in my research that fiddleheads can sometimes be harvested during the fall in the Pacific Northwest region of the US, so YAY if you live there, this recipe is for you!
+Plus, I learned in my research fiddleheads can sometimes be harvested during the fall in the Pacific Northwest region of the US, so if you live there, this recipe is for you!

 When I made this recipe last May, fiddlehead ferns were in season, but continuing computer problems (and the fact that I temporarily lost these photos and the video!!!
 YIKES!!), delayed the post.
-All technology issues resolved, I’m pleased the post is finally published and thinking next year, this recipe will be front and center when fiddlehead fern season begins!
-Better late than never, right?
+All technology issues resolved, I’m pleased the post is finally published and thinking this recipe will be all front and center next year when fiddlehead fern season begins!

 Fiddleheads are the furled fronds of a young fern and are used in place as a green vegetable.
 They are found all over the world and in parts of the US, with the type of fiddlehead fern varying by each region.
 Each spring, wild ostrich fiddlehead ferns make a short appearance for a few weeks at farm stands and farmer’s markets throughout my area in New England and it’s always exciting to get my little hands on some every year.